Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 During today's call, we will be referring to some of the slides in our investor presentation which is posted on our website.

-Since the onset of the COVID-19 pandemic, Apollo is seamlessly transition to a remote work environment, while ensuring full business continuity.
+Since the onset of the COVID-19 pandemic, Apollo has seamlessly transitioned to a remote work environment, while ensuring full business continuity.
 Our priority has been the health and safety of our employees, while maintaining normal business operations.

 As a firm, we're well-equipped to work remotely from the most senior levels on down.
 We've been in regular dialogue with our portfolio of companies and their respective owners to evaluate the impact of the pandemic on their businesses and liquidity in order to identify and address issues as early as possible.